axoflow/axosyslog-core-docs/content/chapter-sources/configuring-sources-tcpudp/_index.md

 ---
-title: "tcp, tcp6, udp, udp6: Collecting messages from remote hosts using the BSD syslog protocol— OBSOLETE"
+title: "tcp, tcp6, udp, udp6: OBSOLETE - Collect messages from remote hosts using the BSD syslog protocol"
 weight:  4700
+driver: "tcp(), tcp6(), udp(), udp6()"
+short_description: "OBSOLETE - Collect messages from remote hosts using the BSD syslog protocol"
 ---
 <!-- DISCLAIMER: This file is based on the syslog-ng Open Source Edition documentation https://github.com/balabit/syslog-ng-ose-guides/commit/2f4a52ee61d1ea9ad27cb4f3168b95408fddfdf2 and is used under the terms of The syslog-ng Open Source Edition Documentation License.
 The file has been modified by Axoflow. -->